1kevgriff/kevgriffincom.v2/source/_posts/RevolutionConf-2017-Event-Recap.md

 ## What went right

 **New Venue**
 RevolutionConf 2016 was *designed* to fit 250 people into a space that would've been better for 200.
 We wanted event spaces to feel "full".
-This helped created the sense of popularity and was a huge help when pushing people to buy tickets in 2017.
+This helped create the sense of popularity and was a huge help when pushing people to buy tickets in 2017.

 For RevolutionConf to grow, we needed a bigger venue.
 Not just bigger, but something we could grow into more comfortably.